Alejogb1/job-board/blog-data/np-solve-linear-equations-usage.md

 id: "np-solve-linear-equations-usage"
 ---

-Alright so you're asking about `np.linalg.solve` usage right Okay I've been down that rabbit hole more times than I care to admit.
+so you're asking about `np.linalg.solve` usage right I've been down that rabbit hole more times than I care to admit.
 Linear equations are a staple in like basically everything in the tech world so yeah lets get to it I'm gonna try and break it down in a way that's not going to make your head spin or at least I'll try

 First off `np.linalg.solve` is your go-to for solving systems of linear equations using NumPy.
 It's like the workhorse of this kind of stuff.
 It's basically taking a system of equations that look like this Ax = b where A is the matrix of coefficients x is the vector of unknowns you're solving for and b is the vector of constants. `np.linalg.solve` figures out x for you.
 Pretty neat right

 I remember back in the day when I was first getting into computational science my professor was all about this linear algebra stuff I thought it was going to be just some math fluff.
 I was so wrong.
 I was doing a project that involved simulating particle interactions.
 It was a total mess trying to manually code the solution for the system of equations we had it was slow it was buggy it was a total disaster.
 It took me days and days to get anywhere.
 Then I stumbled upon `np.linalg.solve` and it was like the heavens opened up.
 It was like it took 100 lines of clunky code and turned it into one function call.

-So okay now let's get into the nitty-gritty here's a super basic example of how it works:
+So now let's get into the nitty-gritty here's a super basic example of how it works:

 ```python
 import numpy as np